Recognized since 2021

 - Canadian counsel to California class action claimants in the Muscletech CCAA and Chapter 15 restructuring.

 - Counsel to the operating lender, DIP Lender and largest creditor in the restructuring of one of the largest pork producers in Ontario.

 - Independent Counsel to the Monitor and court-appointed Receiver in Livent lnc.’s CCAA proceeding and joint Chapter 11 proceeding.

-Insolvency Institute of Canada, International Insolvency Institute (Regional Co-Chair for Canada, the U.S. and the Caribbean), Executive Member and VP International Relations of TMA Global, Past President of the Board of Directors of Turnaround Management Association (Toronto) and a member of the American Bankruptcy Institute, The Advocates Society, IWIRC and INSOL International.
+Insolvency Institute of Canada, International Insolvency Institute (VP and Member of the Executive Committee), Former Executive Board Member of TMA Global, Past President of the Board of Directors of Turnaround Management Association (Toronto) and a member of the American Bankruptcy Institute, The Advocates Society, IWIRC and INSOL International.

 Your browser is not fully compatible with our automatic printer friendly formatting.